Janis Mars Wunderlich

 Janis Mars Wunderlich (born 1970) is a ceramic artist, currently an assistant professor of art at Monmouth College.

-Wunderlich was born in Akron, Ohio and received a BFA from Brigham Young University and an MFA from Ohio State University.
-As she raised five children, Wunderlich established an art career both in the gallery and as a professor.
+Wunderlich was born in Akron, Ohio and received a BFA (Bachelor of Fine Arts) from Brigham Young University and an MFA (Master of Fine Arts) from Ohio State University.
+As she raised five children, Wunderlich established an art career both in the gallery and as a college professor.
 As of 2020, she is an assistant professor of art history, ceramics, and art foundations at Monmouth College in Monmouth, Illinois.

 Art

 Wunderlich's preferred mediums are clay and printmaking.
 Her work is a distinctive mix of styles and themes and a special emphasis on motherhood.
 She has been the recipient of fellowships from the Ohio Arts Council and the Greater Columbus Arts Council.
 She spent a summer in Dresden, Germany on a residency studying modern and historic techniques of porcelain figurine manufacturing at the Meissen Factory in Meissen, Germany.
 She has been featured in Ceramics Monthly, The Best of New Ceramic Art, 500 Figures in Clay, and Dialogue Journal.
 In 2019, Wunderlich premiered her exhibit "Deep" in the Western Illinois University's Heating Plant Annex Gallery.